margaretmf/margaretmf.github.io/creativewriting.md

 Imagine all 7.2 billion people echoing out the truth in their own ways but resounding in harmony.
 Imagine reaching the mountain heights.

+ live through the changing seasons explore the earth synch, rhythm, sail, soar from the great heat, sandy seashells and sandcastles to the falling leaves and orange, gold, yellow, and green to glistening brown trees with snow falling down to the pink flowers blossoming with an occasional rainfall back around again to heat with green leaves everywhere

 <br>